hariprakash-j/hariprakash.dev/content/about-me/index.md

 | <img src="/icons/mastodon.svg" width="25" height="25"> | <a rel="me" href="https://fosstodon.org/@hariprakashj">@hariprakashj</a> |
 |   <img src="/icons/github.svg" width="25" height="25"> | <a rel="me" href="https://github.com/hariprakash-j/">hariprakash-j</a>   |

-## Technologies
+## My Skills

 I don't know who you are.
 I don't know what you want.
 If you are looking for my skills and talents I will ask you to keep reading because what I have are a very particular set of skills.
 Skills I have acquired over a very long career.
 Skills that make me an absolute asset to have in any situation.

 ### Programing

-These are the languges in my arsenal when I need to make things...
+These are the languages in which I have written more than just the "hello world" program...

 |                                                          |              | <div style="width:100px"></div> |                                                      |              |
 | -------------------------------------------------------: | :----------- | ------------------------------- | ---------------------------------------------------: | :----------- |
 |     <img src="/icons/python.svg" width="25" height="25"> | _Python_     |                                 |     <img src="/icons/js.svg" width="25" height="25"> | _Javascript_ |
 | <img src="/icons/typescript.svg" width="25" height="25"> | _Typescript_ |                                 | <img src="/icons/golang.svg" width="30" height="30"> | _Go_         |

-The templating languages I use if I need to organize data or write docs...
+The templating languages I use if I need to organize data or mark stuff up.. get it? markup languages...

 |                                                        |            | <div style="width:100px"></div> |                                                    |        |
 | -----------------------------------------------------: | :--------- | ------------------------------- | -------------------------------------------------: | :----- |
 | <img src="/icons/markdown.svg" width="25" height="25"> | _Markdown_ |                                 | <img src="/icons/toml.svg" width="25" height="25"> | _Toml_ |
 |     <img src="/icons/yaml.svg" width="25" height="25"> | _Yaml_     |                                 |                                                    |        |

-Some scripting languages I use to automate day to day tasks on linux and windows...
+Some scripting languages I use to automate day to day tasks on linux and windows when I'm too lazy to use ansible...

 |                                                          |              | <div style="width:100px"></div> |     |     |
 | -------------------------------------------------------: | :----------- | ------------------------------- | --: | :-- |